gbetorre/rischi/README.md

 <br>
 <strong>*Fig.13 - The indicator dashboard allows to consult not only the PxI value of each process but also the values of all dimensions and indicators based on which this summary index was calculated*</strong>

-<strong>The calculation of the values of all indicators and the same PxI index of each process &egrave; automated!</strong> As a matter of fact, at the moment the interview is saved, the calculation of the value of all indicators and PxI is automatically processed.<br>
+<strong>The calculation of the values of all indicators and the same PxI index of each process is automated!</strong> As a matter of fact, at the moment the interview is saved, the calculation of the value of all indicators and PxI is automatically processed.<br>

 All - but one - among the indicators depend on the responses to the questions, so that the value obtained in every indicator (but one) is calculated through an algorithm that takes into account the responses obtained.<br>